charan-happy/devopswithcharan/Git and Github/Notes.md

 Reference : https://git-scm.com/docs

- **INIT a git repository**

-- Many ways to init a git repository

-    ```
-      Init a empty git repo with `git init`

-      copy a git repo from other path of file system (copy .git dir)

-      clone a git repo from remote server ( using `git clone <url>`)

-    ```

-- The '.git' directory

-    ```
-    After git repo has been initialized, a .git directory will be generated under root directory.

-    .git contains all information of one git repo

-    ```

-    .git directory contains everything for a whole repository.

-`git log --oneline --decorate --graph --all` -- To visualize logs in graph format.

-### GIT Working Directory

-- Git Working Directory

-    ```
-    Working dir (contents shown in directory )

-    Index/staging area ( contents ready for next commit )

-    Local Repository ( hostory commits )

-    `index` and `local repo` all are in .git dir

 ### GIT Commit Graph

 - The link between commits are backwards
 - Each commit has atleast one parent except the first commit
 - Each commit represents a unique version
 - we can use `git checkout [SHA1]` to go back to any history versions.

 ### Git Branch